top of page

 Battles Without Honor and Humanity

-I've at last ventured into the Battles Without Honor and Humanity series (Japanese: 仁義なき戦い; also known in English as The Yakuza Papers).
-Battles Without Honor and Humanity (1973), the first in the eleven-film series, is a chaotic, ultra-violent tale of the yakuza syndicates that formed in Hiroshima Prefecture during the years immediately after WWII.
-The story uncoils with a documentary-like style, sporadic omniscient narrator, and captions to show dates and names.
-And also with near constant action, from brawls to limb-lob-offs by katana to countless bloody assassinations—each terminated by a freeze frame and distressing (or distressed) horn-blaring, maybe trumpets.
+I’ve at last ventured into the Battles Without Honor and Humanity series (Japanese: 仁義なき戦い; also known in English as The Yakuza Papers).
+Battles Without Honor and Humanity (1973), the first in the eleven-film series, is a chaotic, ultra-violent tale of the yakuza syndicates that formed in Hiroshima Prefecture during the years immediately after World War II.
+The story unfolds in a documentary-like style, with a sporadic omniscient narrator and captions showing dates and names.
+It’s also packed with near-constant action, from brawls to limb-lopping katana strikes to countless bloody assassinations, each punctuated by a freeze frame and a blaring distressed horn.

-Battles is an ensemble piece but Bunta Sugawara most arouses the spotlight.
-He's got this tough as big rusty nails look with steely William-Munny-on-whiskey eyes and adamantium jaw—like if you punched him in the head you'd break your wrist.
-Apparently this film, maybe some of the sequels as well, is based on the memoirs of true yakuza member Kōzō Minō.
-And I read the actors and director Kinji Fukasaku got help from gangsters during shooting.
-On the flip side, it isn't hard to believe that real-life yakuza probably took a page or two from this series.
-At the very least, I'm sure they enjoyed it.
+Battles is an ensemble piece but Bunta Sugawara commands the spotlight.
+He has that tough-as-rusty-nails look, with steely, whiskey-soaked eyes and an adamantium jaw.
+The kind of face that tells you you’ll break your hand if you hit it.
+The film is reportedly based on the memoirs of real-life yakuza member Kozo Mino, and I’ve read that the actors and director Kinji Fukasaku received input from actual gangsters during production.
+On the flip side, it’s not hard to imagine real-life yakuza taking a page or two from this series.
+At the very least, I’m sure they enjoyed it.

 Comments